Student Name: Alan N. Amin

-Supervisor: Dr. Haley Wyatt, Assistant Professor, Canada Research Chair in Mechanisms of Genome Instability, Department of Biochemistry, University of Toronto.
+Supervisor: Dr. Hue Sun Chan, Professor, Department of Biochemistry, University of Toronto.